Project Risk Management Strategy – Defining Threats and Taking Opportunities

 • Generating and presenting project risk reports on review meetings

-• Measuring the outcome of project risk management activities and recording lessons learned.
+• Measuring the outcome of PM activities and recording lessons learned.

-Multiple project risk management articles published on the Web describe a risk strategy as a combination of activities for managing opportunities and threats.
-In this connection, a strategy for managing project risks can be considered a structured plan that consists of two components such as Risk Opportunities Management and Risk Threats Management.
+Many articles and white papers published on the Web describe a risk strategy as a combination of activities for managing opportunities and threats.
+In this connection, a strategy for managing project risks can be considered a structured plan that consists of two components such as Opportunities Management and Threats Management.
 Let’s review each of the risk strategy components, as follows below:

-• Project opportunities management.
 If referring to previous project risk management strategy definitions, an opportunity is a positive outcome that may bring additional value to a project by allowing achieving improvement.
-Project opportunities management is a set of techniques and tools to help a project risk manager to identify and understand possible improvements to the project objectives.
+Project opportunities management is a set of techniques and tools to help a risk manager to identify and understand possible improvements to the project objectives.

-• Project threats management.
-Actually this component of a strategy for project risk management refers to actions for indentifying, analyzing and mitigating negative consequences that are risks.
-Project threats management involves utilization of project risk management resources to describe risks, analyze their attributes, evaluate the probability of occurrence, and add identified risks to the risk register.
+Actually this component of a strategy for project risk management refers to actions for identifying, analyzing and mitigating negative consequences that are risks.
+Threats management involves utilization of project risk management resources to describe risks, analyze their attributes, evaluate the probability of occurrence, and add identified risks to the risk register.

 Like with managing opportunities, managing threats refers to a 4-stage process (Identify, Analyze, Plan and Manage).
 A project risk manager is responsible for organizing a team which will follow a risk treatment plan and report back on current progress of project risk management strategy.